pinecone-io/pinecone-client/README.md

 ### Creating an index

 The following example creates an index without a metadata configuration.
-By default, Pinecone indexes all metadata.
+By default, all metadata fields are indexed.

 ```python